 Danielle has made an incredible career out of combining science and art to create make-believe characters come to life in movies such as Wall-E and A Bug’s Life.
 She talks more about her career experience in her Ted Talk:

 - When creating a scene within the animation, the coders will create the entire set (for example, the whole town of Santa Cecilia) and then move the characters around inside of it.
 The virtual movie set lives within Pixar servers forever.
 In theory, the producers can go back to the set and create more scenes right inside of them.
 (My mind was warped by this and it’s so cool!)

-- Producers of Coco brought to life a traditional Mexican wood art form called alebrijes (read more about them from Cool Chill Mom!)
+- Producers of Coco brought to life in this animated film a traditional Mexican wood art form called alebrijes (read more about them from Cool Chill Mom!)
 Instead of creating them from scratch, Danielle told me that “The alebrijes were good in that we found animals from past movies and messed with them a bit to create a range of alebrijes.”
 I had no idea code from one movie could be repurposed for another.
 Smart.
 Apparently they did this in Toy Story as well.